Ohio Educators with Military Connections

 Learn more about applying for a new or renewed license.

-The Ohio Department of Education and Workforce has eliminated fees for educator licenses to recognize the contributions of military families.
+The State Board of Education has eliminated fees for educator licenses to recognize the contributions of military families.
 The fees for any initial Ohio educator license, permit or certificate – or for a renewal – will be waived for candidates who are veterans with honorable discharges or current service members of all branches of the United States Armed Forces, the National Guard or Reserve, or the Ohio Military Reserve or Ohio Naval Militia (under the Ohio Adjutant General).
 Spouses of active-duty service members also may receive a license free of charge.

 The U.S. Department of Veterans Affairs offers a reimbursement program for educational expenses, which can also include the cost of taking the Ohio Assessments for Educators.
 Here is how to seek reimbursement.